mesameen/library-app/README.md

 ## Config

-`StoreType` - Defines type of store going to use in this app values: local, postgres etc. Based on this value Store can be created during the bootup.
+`StoreType` - Defines type of store going to use in this app supported values: `local`, `postgres`.
+Based on this value Store can be created during the bootup.

 ## Requests